 We’ve also established a database of client information from the adult clients who utilize our services.
-Depending on topic, this database may be available to students for thesis research.
-Here are some examples of recent thesis topics:
+Depending on topic, this database may be available to students for research.

 - Internalized psychopathology and visual-spatial ability in children with learning disabilities